OpsHubProduct/OIM-Documentation/docs/connectors/monday.md

 * All file-type columns are supported for syncing attachment types.
 * The user can choose which file-type column each attachment should sync to.
 If the attachment types' mapping is not configured, all attachments will be synced to one single column.
 * If there is no attachment mapping provided, all attachments will be synced to any one column only.
-* Here's the screenshot of attachment types' mapping:
+* Here's the screenshot of attachment types' mapping for reference:

     <p align="center">
           <img src="../assets/MondayAttachmentMappingExample.png" width="936"  alt=""/>